 Hollywood’s Obsession With Facelifts

 If you have issues with your face, especially if it is looking older than your years, there is nothing wrong with contacting a facelift surgeon in Houston to turn back the clock.
-If you have the means, and the willingness, and you’re in reasonably good health, with a sound emotional outlook, then by all means you should have the surgery.
-But it is when you don’t know when to stop that problems arise.
+If you have the means, and the willingness and you’re in reasonably good health, with a sound emotional outlook, then, by all means, you should have the surgery.
+But it is when you don’t know when to stop those problems arise.
 One has to wonder, when some of these people look at themselves in the mirror, what it is that they are seeing?
-Clearly, if they saw themselves like the rest of us see them they would stop modifying their appearance.
+Clearly, if they saw themselves as the rest of us see them they would stop modifying their appearance.
 When certain celebrities have gone way beyond the norm, like Mickey Rourke for instance, most people agree that the end results are strange.

 A side effect of this bizarre celebrity obsession phenomenon is the average person who engages the services of a plastic surgeon to look like one of their favorite celebrities.
 It’s no secret that we idolize movie stars.
 There’s really nothing wrong with being a fan.
 That is healthy and normal.
 But trying to look like them, and going so far as to have plastic surgeries to that end, shifts over to a gray area that may not be considered emotionally healthy.